andrewchambers/bupstash/doc/man/bupstash-repository.7.md

 readable without a master key or metadata key.

 The `Items` table is an aggregated view of current items which have not be marked for removal.

-### tmp directory

-Temporary space for files used by bupstash, they are automatically deleted by bupstash-gc(1).

 ### data directory